NumericCamel/Portfolio/A_B-Testing/readme.md

 Looking at the interpretation, the coefficient is 0.0101.
 This can be evalauted like this:

-> For every additional ad seen, the chance of concersion increases by 1.01% (e^0.0101)
+> For every additional ad seen, the chance of conversion increases by 1.01% (e^0.0101)